 Clearly, households with low incomes and living in housing which is energy inefficient will particularly struggle to afford high electricity and gas prices.

 Energy Action Scotland (EAS) campaigns for an end to fuel poverty in Scotland.
-Their website, which contains up to date research.
+See their website for more information.

 Home Energy Advice Team